PasuSewa/Desktop-FrontEnd/README.md

 Then, the components that do have a test, and / or use the Material-UI styles, are stored in a folder with the name of the component, and with the test named as `componentName.test.tsx`, and styles as `styles.ts`.

-And lastly, there are a few components that aren't used outside of 1 or 2 parent components, and those are stored inside of the folder of the parent component (for example the Drawer component, which is in src/comps/Navbar/Drawer since it isn't used outside of the navbar).
+And lastly, there are a few components that aren't used outside of their parent components, and those are stored inside of the folder of the parent component (for example the Drawer component, which is in src/components/Navbar/Drawer since it isn't used outside of the navbar).

 ---